PaulCollins99/Text-Editor-Project/README.md

 - Download file as .txt
 - Import a .txt file

+- Service worker is part implemented.
+Adds to cache but unable to go further than that

 - Highlight and drag lines up (part of textarea by default)

 How saving works.